MileHacker Logo

 Connectivity Options

-• Hotels & Resorts: Most accommodations offer free Wi-Fi for guests.
+• Hotels & Resorts: The majority of lodgings have free Internet access-Fi for guests.
 Connection quality varies.

-• Restaurants & Cafes: Many places provide free Wi-Fi, often requiring a purchase.
+• Restaurants & Cafes: Many places provide free Wi-Fi, often which requires a purchase.
 Ask for the password.

 • Public Wi-Fi: Limited public zones exist.
 Exercise caution on public networks owing to potential security concerns.